-An Engineer Trainee shall be responsible for Custodian I's duties during such times as he/she is not required in the Boiler Room.
+An Engineer Trainee shall be responsible for Custodian I's duties during such times as they are not required in the Boiler Room.

 Custodian II's are to be advised in advance of all rentals of rooms, gymnasiums, or auditoriums.